-Someone told me recently that nowadays the smartphones cameras are a good substitute to DSLRs when it comes to low light photography.
-And of course, I took that comment with a pinch of salt.
+Somebody told me recently that smartphones cameras are a good substitute to DSLRs when it comes to low light photography and even for video nowadays.
+Naturally, I took that comment with a pinch of salt.
 But it got me thinking and wondered if the technological gap had really narrowed?

-So I decided to bring a DSLR and my iPhone X out to perform a test and compare the results.
+So I decided to bring a DSLR and my iPhone X out on a few instances to perform a test and perhaps compare some results.

 The Hardware and Software

-For the iPhone, I will be using the Procam 5 app to manually control the shutter speed, ISO, and WB.
+For the iPhone, I used the Camera+ app to manually set the shutter speed, ISO, and WB.
 While for the DSLR, I will be using a D600 and a 24mm PCE lens.
+I know, I know, it is’nt a fair comparison in terms of hardware but hey, that is all I’ve got.
 Both the phone and DSLR were mounted on a tripod for the shot.
 Both cameras shot in the RAW.

-From the thumbnail sizes above, it will be hard pressed to determine the differences in quality as both look rather good.
-So if the images were to be used for social media or on the web, the one from the iPhone will likely be sufficient.
+From the thumbnail previews above, it will be hard pressed to spot the differences in quality as both look rather good.
+So on platforms like Instagram, it will do quite well.
+I will safely say that the iPhone will likely be more then good enough.